MatthewFilipovich/pycharge/docs/source/user-guide/index.rst

 User Guide
 ===========

-This section discusses the underlying physics in PyCharge simulations.
+This guide discusses the underlying physics used in PyCharge simulations.

 .. toctree::
    :maxdepth: 1